 I am a single dad of a boy and a girl.
 Of course, I have many other roles but being a single father in my upmost joy in my current life (and probably will be for quite some time!).
-I was raised in a two parent household, so this divorce thing is quite new for me.
-Many others from my generation (Generation “X”) have experienced the heartache of a broken home.
+I was raised in a two parent household, so I never experienced a broken household as a kid.
+Many others from my generation (Generation “X”) have experienced the heartache of divorce.
 As a kid, I remember many of my friend’s parents splitting up.
-I was horrified of the thought that that might happen to my family too.
-Thankfully, my mom and dad are still happily married (for almost 38 years!) and I attribute many of my morals, ethics, stableness, values and faith in God to them.
+I was horrified of the thought that it might happen to my family too.
+Thankfully, my mom and dad are still happily married (since 1973!) and I attribute many of my morals, ethics, stableness, values and faith in God to them.

 Being a single dad isn’t the easiest thing in the world.
-In the beginning, I didn’t want it.
+In the beginning (this was back in November 2009), I didn’t want it.
 Sure, I loved my kids.
 What I didn’t want (at first) was the divorce.
 Being a married man was what I knew for 8 ½ years before my kid’s mom left us.
 For 3 weeks, I had a little taste of what it was like to be a single dad.
 I was already very involved in my kid’s lives so it was an easy transition in some respects.
 I could cook, do laundry, clean, get them dressed, read to them and tuck them in at night.
-After being separated from their mom for 15 months, the divorce was finalized and I then officially stepped into single dadhood.
+After being separated from their mom for 15 months, the divorce was finalized in January 2011 and I then officially stepped into single dad-hood.

 The mother/father roles should also not conflict with each other.
 For example, most of the time, I support the way my kid’s mother raises them.
 I don’t put the burden of discipline on her shoulders by saying, “Just wait until your mother hears about this!” or “I’m going to let your mother handle this,” In other words, I still consider her a “good mom” (she just wasn’t a good wife for a lot of our marriage).